6 steps to better back and spine health

 What to do when the back pain won't quit

-If medication and lifestyle changes aren't enough to improve your back pain you and your doctor may have to discuss spinal surgery.
-Thanks to new technologies this isn't as daunting as it once was.
-Some spine procedures are minimally invasive resulting in a much quicker surgery and healing process.
-Using tools like robotic guiding systems and specialized dilators spinal surgeons like Dr. Vien make smaller incisions and perform spine surgeries more quickly so patients spend less time in the operating room.
+If medication and lifestyle changes aren't enough to improve your back pain, you and your doctor might have to discuss spinal surgery.
+Thanks to new technologies, this isn't as daunting as it once was.
+Some spine procedures are minimally invasive, resulting in a much quicker surgery and healing process.
+Using tools such as robotic guiding systems and specialized dilators, spinal surgeons such as Dr. Vien and Dr. Kostiuk make smaller incisions and perform spine surgeries more quickly so patients spend less time in the operating room.

-"There's less pain faster recovery lower infection rates and less time spent under anesthesia" says Dr. Vien who's performed these procedures on hundreds of patients.
+"There's less pain, faster recovery, lower infection rates, and less time spent under anesthesia," said Dr. Vien, who's performed these procedures on hundreds of patients.